saramic/republic-of-data/README.md

   - Dickson @dicksonk - starting to look at the scan on/off data
   - Michael S -->exploring the possible question to ask (and find the answer from the data) -->what can segamaker servier (AWS) can do for us.
+              -->where do we consolidate the myki card read data.
+AWS RDS(Aurora with Postgres Flavour or Redshift)
   - Suzan - I don't know
   - @arielma & @selenasmall Thinking about questions we want to find answer for.